 4. Where more than one employee requests a transfer to the same temporary position, the Company shall transfer the most senior applicant, provided such applicant meets all other criteria contained herein.

-It is agreed that the Parties will encourage employees to initiate additional job training during non-working hours, to enroll in off the job training programs that may be available and to discuss their career goals with their Department managers.
+It is agreed that the Parties will encourage employees to initiate additional job training during non-working hours, to enrol in off the job training programs that may be available and to discuss their career goals with their Department managers.
 The Company agrees to provide reasonable financial assistance to employees who obtain prior approval, for the cost of course fees and/or materials.

 The Union agrees to consider, on an individual basis, the provision of waivers regarding hours of work and scheduling provisions of the Collective Agreement, where such waivers will encourage on the job or own time training at no additional cost to the Company and further provided that the individual affected is in agreement.